MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 # Write a Q# and Python program to run on a local quantum simulator

 Learn how you can run a Q# program using a Python host program or Jupyter Notebook, which invokes the Q# code and further processes return results.
-The Microsoft Quantum Development Kit contains several [quantum simulators](xref:microsoft.quantum.machines.overview) that allow you to test and run quantum programs locally, without having to access the Azure Quantum service.
+The Microsoft Quantum Development Kit (QDK) contains several [quantum simulators](xref:microsoft.quantum.machines.overview) that allow you to test and run quantum programs locally, without having to access the Azure Quantum service.

+> [!NOTE]
+> A Python host program is just a normal Python program.
+You can use any Python environment, including Python-based Jupyter Notebooks, to write the Python program and call Q# operations.
+The Python host program can also import Q# operations from any Q# (`.qs`) files located in the same folder as the Python code itself.

 ## Prerequisite

-Set up a Python environment, or configure your existing Python environment, to use the Microsoft Quantum Development Kit and Jupyter Notebooks following the steps in [Set up a Q# and Python environment](xref:microsoft.quantum.install-qdk.overview.python).
+Set up a Python environment, or configure your existing Python environment, to use the Microsoft QDK and Jupyter Notebooks following the steps in [Set up a Q# and Python environment](xref:microsoft.quantum.install-qdk.overview.python).

 ## Choose your IDE